 Habitat For Humanity International

-Currently in 2016, Land Alliance is working with Trimble Navigation to complete an organizational, business process, land records and geospatial data assessment of the Natural Resources Department of the Forest County Potawatomie Tribe of northeastern Wisconsin.
+Beginning in 2016, Global Land Alliance has been working with Trimble Navigation to complete an organizational, business process, land records and geospatial data assessment of the Natural Resources Department of the Forest County Potawatomie Tribe of northeastern Wisconsin.
 This work will lead to the development of a ‘land administration and territorial management road map’.
 The assessment is intended to lead to the development of a comprehensive digital solution for the management of the Department’s spatial data, land records and environmental data.